A characterisation of linear repetitivity for cut and project sets with general polytopal windows: Necessary and sufficient conditions for

-\begin{remark} In the above proof, if any \(\eta_i = 0\) (such as when \(V(f) = V(f')\), that is, all hyperplanes of \(f'\) are translates of those from \(f\)) then \(A\) is unbounded in the \(e_i\) direction before capping off with \(H \pm b_H\) in Equation \ref{eq: euclidean minus flags}.
-On the other hand, in the generic case where each \(\eta_i \neq 0\), we may find a region with volume \(\ll \epsilon^n\).
-Intuitively, the above lemma shows that a hyperplane of a nearby flag always chops of a small corner, or at least chops of a prism of small diameter across one dimension, which thus has small volume when bounded in the remaining dimensions. \end{remark}
+\begin{remark} In the above proof, if any \(\eta_i = 0\) (such as when \(V(f) = V(f')\), that is, all hyperplanes of \(f'\) are translates of those from \(f\)) then \(A\) is unbounded in the \(e_i\) direction before capping off with \(H \pm b_H\) in Equation \eqref{eq: euclidean minus flags}.
+On the other hand, in the generic case where each \(\eta_i \neq 0\), we may find a region with volume \(\ll \epsilon^n\). \end{remark}

-The below is the main result of this subsection.
-The assumption of {\Cpx} is unnecessary since, otherwise, there are always close vertices and small acceptance domains and the result is uninteresting in this case.
+The below is the main result of this subsection which will be instrumental in proving our characterisation of \LR\ in Theorem \ref{thm: iff for LR}.